Consensys/doc.tessera/docs/HowTo/Configure/Peer-discovery.md

 ## Disable peer discovery

+You can disable peer discovery by setting `disablePeerDiscovery` in the configuration file to `true`.
-If peer discovery is disabled, communication is limited to peers listed in the configuration file.
+If peer discovery is disabled, communication is limited to [specified peers](#specify-peers).
 Communication from nodes not listed as a peer is ignored.
-Disable peer discovery to limit Tessera to communicating with known set of peers.
 Peer discovery is enabled by default.

 !!! example "Disable peer discovery"